This story started here.

 I strolled slowly, though.
 I wouldn’t have minded talking to someone at that moment, but nobody appropriate came to mind, and in any case what I was thinking was not to be shared.

-Well, it was time to get to work and fulfill my assignment.
-It was around that moment, as I quickened my pace, that I realized I was walking in the wrong direction.
+Well, it was time for me to get to work and carry out my assignment.
+It was at that moment, as I quickened my pace, that I realized I was walking in the wrong direction.

 I turned around and retraced my steps.